stonepros/stone/doc/rados/troubleshooting/troubleshooting-osd.rst

 	kernel.pid_max = 4194303

-- **Check ``nf_conntrack``:** This connection tracking and limiting system is the bane of many production Ceph clusters, and can be insidious in that everything is fine at first.
+- **Check ``nf_conntrack``:** This connection tracking and limiting system is the bane of many production Stone clusters, and can be insidious in that everything is fine at first.
 As cluster topology and client workload grow, mysterious and intermittent connection failures and performance glitches manifest, becoming worse over time and at certain times of day.